 Eligible Adoption Expenses

+The eligible adoption expenses can be claimed on line 31300 of your income tax and benefit return.
 You may deduct adoption agency fees from agencies licensed by provincial or territorial governments, as well as mandatory fees from foreign agencies.
 You may also deduct document translation fees and required provincial or territorial fees.

 If you have to travel for the adoption, you can also deduct reasonable expenses incurred for you, the other adoptive parent and your child.
 The CRA also allows you to deduct mandatory immigration expenses.